Ariya Daivari

 Ariya Daivari (آریا داوری; born April 11, 1989) is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), and is a member of The Premier Athletes stable.
 He also works as a coach for the promotion.
+He also performs for its sister promotion Ring of Honor (ROH).
 Daivari is best known for his time in WWE, where he performed in the now-defunct Cruiserweight Division.
-He has also performed for Ring of Honor (ROH), New Japan Pro Wrestling (NJPW), the National Wrestling Alliance (NWA), and has made brief appearances for Global Force Wrestling and Impact Wrestling's project Ring Ka King.
+He is previous appearances on the New Japan Pro-Wrestling (NJPW) and the National Wrestling Alliance (NWA).

 Professional wrestling career

 Independent circuit (2006–2017)

 After building a background in Taekwondo and amateur wrestling during his high school years, Ariya was trained in professional wrestling by his brother Shawn Daivari and fellow wrestler Arik Cannon.
 He also trained with Shelton Benjamin and former WWE wrestler Ken Anderson.
 Ariya debuted in a Midwest Pro Wrestling Academy event on September 26, 2006, at the First Avenue nightclub.
 Before his 2016 WWE debut, Ariya performed for various U.S. wrestling promotions, including Ring of Honor, Global Force Wrestling, and Impact Wrestling's India project, Ring Ka King.